bglarkin/tallgrass_restoration_legacies/spatial_correlation.md

 # Description

-The sites sampled in this project lie in different soil types, some at great distances from each other and some adjacent.
+The fields sampled in this project lie in different soil types, some at great distances from each other and some adjacent.
 Before attempting to characterize the sites as a chronosequence, or comparing results in corn, restored, and remnant sites, we must learn how important spatial autocorrelation is in these data.

-As an initial test, the microbial abundances determined from the ITS gene and clustered into 97% similar OTUs will be used.
-To make the mantel test easier, the species abundances will first be averaged among repeated measures at sites.
+As an initial test, the microbial abundances determined from the ITS gene and clustered into 97% similar OTUs and averaged by fields will be used.

 Depending on the results of this test, other tests may be performed.
-It must be checked whether Mantel tests are still appropriate for this kind of inference.
+It must be confirmed whether Mantel tests are still appropriate for this kind of inference.

 Spearman’s Rho is used to test significance of correlations.
 The Sturges equation is used to determine the number of distance classes.